fgimian/totalmix-volume-control/README.md

 represent the application defaults.

-You may live-reload your updated configuration by right-clicking on the TotalMix Volume Control tray icon and selecting "Reload Configuration" which will update all settings except the incoming OSC endpoint which requires an application restart to be changed.
+You may live-reload your updated configuration by right-clicking on the TotalMix Volume Control tray icon and selecting "Reload Configuration" which will update all settings.

 ## Building from Source